LIFE: WHY "THINK IT THROUGH"?

 Our life philosophy is often unconscious.

-We can give our entire lives to ideas we’ve never really examined very carefully.
-We often make certain assumptions, and then proceed from that point without ever checking those initial assumptions.
-And small mistakes early in the process can lead to much bigger mistakes later.
+We can give our entire lives to ideas we’ve hardly examined.
+We often make certain assumptions, and then proceed from there without ever checking those initial assumptions.
+Small mistakes early in the process can lead to much bigger mistakes later.
 These “mistakes” can lead to unnecessary suffering.

-But done properly, this process of “thinking it through” can free us from potentially being servants to unconscious, unknown forces.
+But done properly, this process of “thinking it through” can free us from becoming unwitting captives to unconscious, unknown, potentially unfriendly forces.
 It can put us in the driver’s seat of our own lives.

 Again: we all have a life philosophy.
 We can either be aware of it, or unaware of it.